-It may be a good idea to stock up on pool chlorine at current prices before possible 2021 shortage.
+It may be a good idea to purchase chlorine sooner rather than later.

 In late August 2020 Hurricane Laura made landfall and swept across the southern part of Louisiana.
 Slamming into the Lake Charles and Westlake area, it caused damage that contributed to a fire at KIK Custom Product’s Biolab plant that lasted 3 days.
 Biolab is the parent company of BioGuard pool chemicals.